1p22geo/schrodinger/README.md

 hydrogen_excited.gif / .mp4 - a hydrogen atom in a higher energy state

-helium_excited.gif / .mp4 - a hydrogen atom in a higher energy state
+helium_excited.gif / .mp4 - a helium atom in a higher energy state

+tunneling.gif / .mp4 - quantum tunneling, a photon going through an impassable barrier